Working with Unaccompanied Asylum Seekers

 - Also arrange for a strategy meeting;

 - City Hearts is a great Liverpool service to support the young person and addresses issues of Modern Slavery.
 The impact of the trauma of being a victim of trafficking must be explored as part of the assessment and any identified needs met by referral to specialist services, with the young persons consent.

 - Register with GP, Dentist, Optician;

-- Apply for CLA Free Leisure Pass.
+- Apply for Cared for Children Free Leisure Pass.
 See Leisure Passes for Looked after Children letter;

 - With their consent, consider Butterflies Listening Ear referral or Spinning World (Person Shaped Support) through Liverpool CAMHS.